webplatform/docs-wpd/Creating_API_pages/index.md

 Note that the API listings, not being proper names of API objects, do not have camel-casing in URLs.
 So, '''apis/webrtc''' not '''apis/WebRTC'''.
 But MediaStream is an API object, so '''apis/MediaStream''' (it is also the name of the API listing that is represented in all lower case).
 See [[WPD:Manual_Of_Style#URLs|URLs]] in the [[WPD:Manual_Of_Style|Manual of Style]].

 You really only need one listing page.
-It's enough to just have '''apis/webrtc''' - you don't need '''apis/mediastream''' (as a listing page, different from the '''apis/MediaStream''' page which represents the actual API object), '''apis/peerconnection''', or '''apis/datachannel'''.
+It's enough to just have '''apis/webrtc''' - you don't need '''apis/mediastream''' (as a listing page, different from the '''apis/MediaStream''' page which represents the actual API object), '''apis/peerconnection''', nor '''apis/datachannel'''.
 All of these sub listing pages should just be represented as headings in the main listing page, not as pages in their own right, like this:
  <nowiki>
 <title>WebRTC API</title>
 ...